Protecting the Lake

 State of the Lake Reports

-2023 is the tenth consecutive year that the OLA has summarized the condition of our lake and the environmental activities completed in a report to members.
+Every year the OLA summarizes the condition of our lake and the environmental activities completed that year in a report to members.
 The report includes updates on water quality, water levels, algae, wildlife, invasive species and other monitoring activities, and is usually released in the fall.

 Watershed Conditions Report